-4 Conclusion
+Conclusion

 In this paper, we have extended the method for selecting test cases known as axiom unfolding to coalgebraic specifications of dynamic systems.
 As in the algebraic specifications setting, our unfolding procedure consists in dividing the initial test set for a formula into subsets.
 The generation of a test set for this formula then arises from the selection of one test case in each resulting subset.
 We have proved this procedure to be sound and complete, so that test cases are preserved at each step.
-We have also proved the exhaustiveness of the set of observable consequences of the specification for every reachable system, and proposed a strategy to cover this exhaustive test set.
+We have also proved the exhaustiveness of the set of observable consequences of the specification for every reachable systems, and proposed a strategy to cover this exhaustive test set.

-Ongoing research concerns several aspects.
-First, we have to specialize our unfolding procedure by handling (strong and existential) equality in a more efficient way.
-We lose here the strong equality, and the advantage of equality being a congruence.
-Then we have to extend this work to the very recent extension of CoCASL logic [22].
+Ongoing research concerns the extension of this work to the very recent extension of CoCASL logic [21].
 This logic deals with modalities at a more abstract level than the one presented here, using Pattinson's predicate liftings.
 This extension of CoCASL allows to specify in several modal logics that were not handled with basic CoCASL, such as probabilistic modal logic.
 Defining testing for such an extension of CoCASL would allow us to handle a larger variety of modal formalisms in our framework.

-Another important future work will be to include structuration, such as provided by CASL and CoCASL languages, in our framework, both on its first-order side, by extending our work developed in [17], and on its coalgebraic side, by extending the present work.
-This work will surely take inspiration from [6,23].
+Another important future work will be to include structuration, such as provided by CASL and COCASL languages, in our framework, both on its first-order side, by extending our work developed in [17], and on its coalgebraic side, by extending the present work.
+This work will surely take inspiration from [6, 22].